InvincibleJuggernaut/WikiFe/README.md

 <h2>Future Improvements</h2>

-- [x] <del>Monthly trends</del> Showing monthly trends proved to be slower, therefore reverted to weekly trends.
+- [x] <del>Monthly trends</del> Showing monthly trends proved to be slower as well as a congested graph, therefore reverted to weekly trends.
 - [x] Option to check the most popular searches for a particular day in the past.